webfx-project/webfx/README.md

 You can check out the demos to see how a GitHub workflow can generate these executables.
 For example, here is the [GitHub workflow](https://github.com/webfx-demos/webfx-demo-fx2048/blob/main/.github/workflows/builds.yml) for the FX2048 demo and the [executables](https://github.com/webfx-demos/webfx-demo-fx2048/releases) that it generated.

+## Ecosystem

+In addition to this repository, which is the very heart of WebFX, a whole ecosystem is being built for the development of complex WebFX applications, such as Enterprise level applications.
+This ecosystem is presented at the [WebFX Project](https://github.com/webfx-project/.github/tree/ecosystem/profile) level.

 ## Live demos

 We have a dedicated space for the [demos][webfx-demos].
 You will find all the demos presented on the website, plus a couple of additional live demos, with their source code and GitHub workflow.